matthewbrems/old/DSIR/DSIR5.md

 > Some other perks: GA faculty are fantastic people who know how to have a good time.  - Theres like a free food bonus as well.; You get paid to learn more about what you enjoy; So much fun.
 Outrageous fun.
 - Sam, DSIR @ DSI3

-> "Working alongside our instructional team gave me so much more confidence in the material.
-I was also able to use my background in education to forward the data science curriculum within General Assembly.
-I even enjoyed the role so much I became a remote TA for the Chicago DSI.
-It was a ton of fun."
+> Working alongside our instructional team gave me so much more confidence in the material.
+Teaching is the best way to learn, so I understood the concepts much more deeply after explaining them to others.
+I was also able to leverage my background in education to further develop General Assembly's data science curriculum.
+I enjoyed the experience so much that I've stayed involved with curriculum development and TA roles in GA's data science portfolio.
+I had a blast.
 - Haley, DSIR @ DSI2

 ## DSIR Application Process